 NYC's Oldest Neighborhood

-From the new high rise apartments in NYC, you have instant access to arguably the most iconic area in all of Manhattan.
-Here’s how the Financial District has quickly become one of the newest neighborhoods on the island, despite being the oldest.
+Here’s how it has quickly become one of the newest neighborhoods on the island, despite being the oldest.

 Your Transportation Options Are Limitless

 Living in the city, you surely know the importance of getting around via any method but a personal vehicle.
 FiDi has been revamped with a variety of quick travel options that fit this metropolitan business center like a glove.

 To start, there are now sixteen subway stations ready to take you anywhere on the island with trains 1 through 6 as well as the A, C, R, M, J, Z, and W. Couple that with the Brooklyn Bridge’s pedestrian and cyclist friendly roadways, and you have the ability to head anywhere your heart desires in a matter of minutes.

 If you prefer to take the harbor, then hop on one of the ferries for a scenic ride to Staten or Governor’s Island.
 Whatever your preferred method of transportation is, FiDi has it all these days.